June 23rd is Tempura Day! Try Noriten Tempura Snack with Echigo Koshihikari Beer20 Jun 2019

 Peixinhos da horta

 The best drink to go with tempura is beer.
-Beer actually can even be mixed into tempura batter to make it crispier!
+Beer can actually even be mixed into tempura batter to make it crispier!
 Beer bubbles up in the batter, making the finished coating lighter and crispier.
 Carbonated liquid such as beer in the batter makes it froth even more in the oil, creating a lacier finish.

 Echigo Koshihikari Beer is light lager that would be perfect for adding into the batter, and as a drink to accompany tempura.
 The beer has a crisp and refreshing flavor, and exceptionally soothing and smooth quality.
 This refreshing quality helps to alleviate the oiliness of tempura and carbonation will clean your mouth.

 If you are short of time but would like to enjoy a little bit of tempura experience, we recommend trying noriten!
 Noriten is a Japanese snack of fried tempura chips lined with nori (dried seaweed).
-These deceptively light chips have a hearty crunchy, crackly texture that reminds us of deep fried pig skin, if it were seaweed-flavored.
+These deceptively light chips have a hearty crunchy, crackly texture that resemble deep fried pig skin, if it were seaweed-flavored.
 It's easy to see why noriten is a popular bar snack in Japan.
 Noriten snacks are really tasty with an addicting flavor and they go exceptionally well with beer!